 The IT professional should then follow the instructions on the MailChimp IP site to calculate the complete range of our IP addresses.
 After they have the full IP list, they'll need to whitelist all MailChimp IP addresses on their domain.

-Delivery IP addresses sometimes change.
-To be notified when we update the IPs or servers, subscribe to this RSS feed.
+- Delivery IP addresses sometimes change.
+When we update the IPs or servers, we'll publish updates on our IP Address page.